j201/sashimi/spec.md

 Any of the literals described above.

+####Function literal

+TODO: specify the behaviour of a function literal

 ###Identifier

 If the identifier exists in the current scope or any of the enclosing scopes, evaluates to the value bound to that identifier, with inner scopes taking precedence.
 Otherwise, an error is thrown.
+Note that the identifier binding does not have to occur before the identifier is first referenced, as long as it does occur somewhere in an enclosing scope (definitions are "hoisted").
+However, if the identifier is evaluated before it has been bound, an error is thrown.

 ###Import Expression